tuvshu31/privay-policy/privacy-policy.md

 Privacy Policy

-This Privacy Policy applies to our website, and its associated subdomains (collectively, our “Service”) alongside our application, erdenet24.
+This Privacy Policy applies to our application, and its associated subdomains (collectively, our “Service”) alongside our application, erdenet24.
 By accessing or using our Service, you signify that you have read, understood, and agree to our collection, storage, use, and disclosure of your personal information as described in this Privacy Policy and our Terms of Service.

 Definitions and key terms